 As part of my investment strategy, I will sell, every other month, the lowest-ranked holding (i.e. the stock with the weakest combination of growth, income, value and quality) and replace it the following month with the highest-ranked stock in the FTSE All-Share that I don’t yet own (after a detailed and lengthy analysis, of course).

 The only reason I won’t sell the lowest-ranked stock is if I think there is some compelling reason to hold onto it, despite its low rank.
 In Serco’s case, I don’t think there are any compelling reasons to hold onto it.

 As a result, I sold the entire Serco position at the start of this month, from both the UKVI portfolio and my personal portfolio.
 I’ll be looking to reinvest the proceeds next month.

-In summary then, Serco may not have been a financially profitable investment, but at least it has been educationally profitable.
-It has led to improvements in my investment process, which will hopefully lead to improved investment returns in the long-run.
+In summary, Serco may not have been a financially profitable investment, but at least it has been educationally profitable.
+It has led to improvements in my investment process, which will hopefully lead to improved investment returns in the long run.

 You can’t win them all…

 Although this investment in Serco has performed poorly, the UKVI portfolio has outperformed the FTSE All-Share over the past year (and three years, and from inception), which to me is evidence that it isn’t a good idea to focus on the results of a single investment.

 What matters is that your portfolio does what it is supposed to do, which in the case of my portfolio is to produce a market-beating dividend yield, with higher growth and lower volatility than the FTSE All-Share.

 Some holdings will do badly (such as Serco, with its 50% loss in one year) while others will do well (such as Cranswick, which has gained more than 115% in less than 2 years), but ultimately it is the performance of the overall portfolio that counts, not the individual holdings.